apolloakora/devops-wiki/emacs/emacs-on-mac.md

 Use alt-x toggle-frame-fullscreen to move emacs in and out of full screen mode on the mac.

+---

+## Copy and Paste from Terminal Shell

+In the unfortunate circumstance where you have to ssh into a remote computer - you install emacs and then you need to use terminal emacs - how do you copy from it and paste into the terminal emacs on a Mac.

+You don't use the Ctrl-Shift-C nor the Ctrl-Shift-V

+### Copy from Terminal Emacs

+To copy you select with the mouse and then do command-c Now you can paste elsewhere including Ctrl-y in a proper emacs window.

+### Paste into Terminal Emacs

+To paste you simply use command-v
+This drops in text for example previously copied with Option-w from a proper emacs window.

+---

 ## Where is the History

 Instead of .bash_history the z shell uses the .zsh_history file.